 Muscle Release Techniques

-Muscle release techniques (MRT) is another broad category of techniques we use to reduce muscle tone and relieve pain.
+Muscle release techniques (MRT) is another broad category of techniques we use to treat reduced muscle tone and relieve pain.
 We use different combinations of these techniques all of the time!
 Here are a couple of examples:

 - Active and passive muscle release techniques: We’re holding down your muscle and releasing it through stretch and movement combined.